pmem/pmdk/CODING_STYLE.md

 Most of the common stylistic errors can be detected by the [style checker program](https://github.com/pmem/pmdk/blob/master/utils/cstyle) included in the repo.
-Simply run `make cstyle` or `CSTYLE.ps1` to verify if your code is well-formatted.
+Simply run `make cstyle` to verify if your code is well-formatted.

 Here is the list of the most important rules:
 - The limit of line length is 80 characters.